-Projects include many techy and costly parts but no fresh ideas.
+Projects include many techie and costly parts but no fresh ideas.

 Ideas arrive too late in the project to be included.

 Identify projects that could benefit from Agility and evaluate the benefits of Agile project management in your industry.
-We will help you to evaluate the means and skills to develop to become an Agile company (starting by a pilot project and team?).
+We will help you to evaluate the means and skills to develop to become a true Agile company (with a pilot-project and team to start….).

-Project management is the practice of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time (Wiki).
+Project management is the practice of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.
 As early as possible, the first reflex is to plan for everything: